 Faculty Affairs will continue working individually with international faculty and researchers, and with Harvard International Office on visas.

 I need to access a GSD building for my research or course preparation.
 What should I do?

-GSD facilities remain closed for most activities, but we are considering requests for limited access.
-Access is restricted to faculty and staff who are providing direct support for access-dependent research and course preparation.
+Until August 2, GSD facilities remain closed for most activities and access is restricted to faculty and staff who are providing direct support for access-dependent research and course preparation.
 In order to better define the GSD’s criteria and process, Building Services has developed the GSD Access Request Form.
 New requests should be made by submitting this form to firstname.lastname@example.org.